sassoftware/restaf-graphql-demo/README.md

     - ClientSecret = secret
     - redirect = <http://localhost:5000/graphqlserver>

-2. Install the dependencies and configure
+2. Install the dependencies

-    - Using yarn
-        - Issue the command below in the root directory

     ```shell
         yarn install
     ```

-    - Using npm
-        - open a terminal/shell window
-        - cd packages/server
-        - npm install
+3. Run-time configuration

+    - You have two options to set the value of VIYA_SERVER
-        - edit app.env and set the value of VIYA_SERVER to point to your Viya Server
+        1. Edit packages/server/app.env and set the value of VIYA_SERVER

-        - open a terminal/shell window
-        - cd app
-        - npm install
+        2. Set the environment variable in your shell(preferred way)

+        ```shell
+             set VIYA_SERVER=...your Viya server...
+        ```

-3. Starting the server
+4. Starting the server

     - Open  a shell/terminal and issue this command